Track mileage automatically

 FAQ

 The CRA sets different cents per kilometre rates for medical travel expenses each year.
 Each province and territory in Canada has their own rates, too.
-Currently, the CRA has the 2022 rates out - see them in the table above.
+The CRA has announced the 2023 rates - see them in the table above.

 Claim your medical travel expenses on your tax return under Step 5 - line 33099 for expenses paid by you, your partner or your spouse.
 If you claim any expenses you’ve paid for persons depending on your support, use line 33199.